foundationkit/FoundationKit/README.md

-# Everything that really should be in CoreFoundation, but isn't.
+# Everything that really should be in Foundation, but isn't.

-Consider FoundationKit CoreFoundation's big brother.
+Consider FoundationKit Foundation's big brother.
 We add lots of useful categories, helpers, classes and macros.

 It's both for iOS4.0 upwards and Mac OS 10.6+.
 (Its' a project, and you include the lib you need)